We can't emphasise this more strongly: bulk applications rarely end well. Here are some tips on how to proceed.

 - Prizes, professional qualifications, impressive A levels, vac schemes – these things are obvious essentials on any CV.

-- Experiences should demonstrate as many of the following as you can muster: teamwork, problem-solving skills, judgement, decision-making, leadership, dedication, the ability to thrive outside your comfort zone, a commercial outlook, and commitment to becoming a lawyer.
+- Experiences should demonstrate as many of the following as you can muster: teamwork, problem-solving skills, judgement, decision-making, leadership, dedication, time management, the ability to thrive outside your comfort zone, a commercial outlook, and commitment to becoming a lawyer.

 - Explain what you learnt from your experiences rather than just listing them.